Out-of-focus holography at the Effelsberg telescope: Software

 \subsection{Zernike module}

-The Zernike module provides functions to compute Zernike circle polynomials as defined in Eqs.\ \eqref{eqd:radial} and \eqref{eq:zernike}.
+The Zernike module provides functions to compute Zernike circle polynomials as defined in \cref{eqd:radial,eq:zernike}.
 The number of polynomials up to order (or degree) $n$ is $\frac{1}{2}(n+1)(n+2)$.
 In the literature there is no clear convention regarding the ordering of the polynomials.
 The \texttt{pyoof} package returns them in the following order: $U^0_0, U^{-1}_1, U^1_1, \dotso, U^{-\ell}_n, \dotso, U^\ell_n$.
-The convention can be seen in Appendix \ref{ap:zernike_circle_polynomials}.
+The convention can be seen in \cref{ap:zernike_circle_polynomials}.

-The orthonormality of the Zernike circle polynomials is only given if the radial polynomials are normalized in Eq.~\eqref{eqd:radial} or Eq.~\eqref{eq:zernike}.
-However, for our application, orthonormality is not needed and instead the observed and model power patterns are normalized (Eq.~\ref{eq:min_residual}).
+The orthonormality of the Zernike circle polynomials is only given if the radial polynomials are normalized in \cref{eqd:radial} or \cref{eq:zernike}.
+However, for our application, orthonormality is not needed and instead the observed and model power patterns are normalized, \cref{eq:min_residual}.